On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Introduction

-\item Currently, more than 70\% of regions worldwide have minimal daily variations\footnote{Low daily variations refer to a coefficient of variation of less than 0.1.} in carbon intensity due to their reliance on fossil fuel-based or nuclear power generation.
+\item Currently, more than 70\% of regions worldwide have low daily carbon-intensity variations\footnote{Low daily variations refer to a coefficient of variation less than 0.1.} due to their reliance on fossil fuel-based, hydro, or nuclear power generation.
+These energy sources have low variability, which limits the benefit of temporal shifting in many cloud regions.

-\item Nearly all regions exhibit cyclical changes in carbon intensity every 24 hours, influenced mostly by daily demand cycles rather than the presence of solar energy.

-\item While the long-term trend in worldwide carbon intensity of electricity is downward, global power grids have not experienced an overall shift towards greener energy sources from 2020 to 2022.
-While some regions have reduced their energy's carbon intensity, others have increased it.

-\item For a real-world workload, the average carbon savings from temporal shifting are limited even if the workload has significant performance and temporal flexibility.
-This occurs because large jobs benefit the least from temporal shifting but typically dominate the resource and energy consumption in real-world workloads.

-\item Spatial migration offers substantial carbon savings, although they may be constrained by capacity limitations in the greenest regions.
-The savings may be less in practice due to restrictions on spatial migration due to migration overhead, latency SLOs, and privacy regulations.

-\item In the current scenario, geographical regions are strictly ranked based on their carbon footprint.
-Consequently, there is little need for sophisticated region-hopping policies, and migrating to the greenest available region once would yield most of the potential savings.